harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-update-role-permission.md

 ---
 id: lambda-update-role-permission
-title: Lambda Update Role Permission
+title: Lambda update role permission
 ---

-## Introduction
+Lambda update role permission is an AWS fault that:

-- It modifies the policies of a role attached to lambda function.
-This helps in verifying the handling mechanism for function failure.
+- Modifies the role policies associated with a Lambda function.
+- Verifies the handling mechanism for function failures.

-- It can also modify the role attached to lambda function
+- Can also be used to update the role attached to a Lambda function.

-- It helps to checks the performance of the running lambda application, if the lambda function has not enough premissions.
+- Checks the performance of the running lambda application in case it does not have enough permissions.

 :::tip Fault execution flow chart
 ![Lambda Update Role Permission](./static/images/lambda-update-role-permission.png)
 :::

-## Uses
+## Usage

 <details>
-<summary>View the uses of the fault</summary>
+<summary>View fault usage</summary>
 <div>
-In most of the cases lambda functions are dependent on ohter services like RDS, DynamoDB, S3 etc, For that lambda needs specific permissions to access these services.
-So this chaos faults helps you to check how your application is behaving when lambda function has not enough permission to access its dependent services.
+Lambda functions sometimes depend on services such as RDS, DynamoDB, S3, etc. In such cases, certain permissions are required to access these services.
+This chaos fault helps understand how your application would behave when a Lambda function does not have enough permissions to access the services.

 </div>
 </details>